Sijo

 Leaving

-Leaving our home, we reduce, divide, discard these treasures, toss out
+Leaving our home, we reduce, divide, discard old treasures, toss out

 ©Susan Zegarsky